 Will this remain the United States?

-That's what's a that's is what is in play.
+That's what is in play.

-When you have text messages, Mr. Strzok, the way you do, saying the things you did, you'd been better off coming in here and say, look, that was my bias.
+When you have text messages, Mr. Strzok, the way you do saying the things you did, you'd been better off coming in here and say, look, that was my bias.

-And you kind of get around to that a little bit when you say, hey, uh, you know, everybody's got political views.
+And you kind of get around to that a little bit when you say, hey, you know, everybody's got political views.

 Those are called biases.